yssource/crp/src/idioms/data_modeling/abstract_classes.md

 };

-// Implement the interface for a concrete class struct Rectangle : Shape {
+// Implement the interface for a concrete class struct Rectangle : public Shape {
   double width;
   double height;